CMDRSpirit/URPTemporalAA/README.md

 https://www.youtube.com/watch?v=0D_8q_3q0_s

 ## Usage
+- Render Pipeline Asset:
+  - Make sure MSAA is disabled
+  - Enable Depth / Opaque Textures
+- Camera:
+  - Disable any anti-aliasing method on your camera
   - Attach Temporal AA Camera script to your camera
+- Renderer Asset:
   - Add Temporal AA Feature to your renderer
 - Done!

+### Suggested Settings
+- TemporalFade: 0.99 -> Lower leads to the current value being more represented in the final image, but more jittering is visible
+- MovementBlending: 100 -> Higher leads to more aggressive pixel rejection

 A Halton length of 8 should be enough (roughly 8x super sampling), larger values seem to make the jittering more obvious.